open-uem/openuem-docs/docs/03-Introduction/02-features.md

 Right now, you can do the following with OpenUEM:

-- Agents can be installed on Windows and Debian/Ubuntu endpoints
+- Agents can be installed on **Windows** and **Debian based distributions** (Debian, Ubuntu and Linux Mint) endpoints
-- Multi-tenancy is supported.
+- **Multi-tenancy is supported**.
 You can create multiple organizations and sites under the same OpenUEM installation.
 A default organization and site are created when OpenUEM is installed or migrated (🎯 Version 0.7.0)
 - View **what is installed on your endpoints** (hardware model, memory, logical disks, shared resources, printers, network adapters, software…)
 - Know if your Windows systems have all the **windows updates** applied and browse the updates history
 - Know if your Linux systems have **pending security updates**